MERTON PARK STUDIOS

 Starring Donald Houston, directed by Michael McCarthy

-A kiss is always a good way to get a film moving.
-Bob's a country doctor who's asked Anne to marry her.
 "You don't know anything about him," warns a friend.
-A whirlwind wedding and the happy couple move to Crow Hollow, Bob's enormous family home, where his three aunts also live, Judith (Esma Cannon) who keeps spiders, Hester (Susan Richmond) a do-gooder, and Opal (Nora Nicholson), the cook.
+A whirlwind wedding and the happy couple move to Crow Hollow, Bob's enormous family home, where his three aunts also live, Judith (Esma Cannon) who improbably has a laboratory full of spiders and insects, Hester (Susan Richmond) a do-gooder who practises alternative medicines, and Opal (Nora Nicholson), the cook.
 Plus the "beautiful, sensuous" Willow, a maid, or is she more than that?
+She is the most enigmatic of the characters, her past shrouded in mystery.

-Anne learns about Bob's late mother, Marguerite: "she wasn't one of us," explains Aunt Opal.
+Anne learns about Bob's late mother, Marguerite, "she wasn't one of us," explains Aunt Opal.
 Dexter elucidates further that her death was rather a mystery.
 Visiting her grave, Anne catches a fever in the rain and is laid up in bed, and this broody film takes on the feel of a Victorian melodrama as the aunts become to her more and more smothering.
-Has her soup been poisoned?
-Why else the vomiting?
-Only Tod Slaughter is missing as her fever reaches a crisis point.

-There's only one solution and Anne has the courage to quietly pack her bags.
 "You're very wise," Willow tells her.
-She actually manages to get away to the station (Gomshall and Shere) but is too ill to board the train.
-Diana, a friend, notices her there: "you're in no fit state to travel."
+She actually manages to get away but is too ill to board the train.
+Diana, a friend, notices her there, "you're in no fit state to travel."
 So, oh no!, it's back to Crow Hollow where she creeps upstairs to her room, there to discover Willow, a knife in her back, slumped over the dressing table.
 "It was meant to be me," she knows.

 Police are called and the atmosphere now becomes more like a routine detective story.
 Willow's past is revealed.
 But there must, naturally, be one last attempt by the murderer to finish Anne off.
 Thankfully Dr Bob at the last minute proves to have a bit more sense than so far and paying attention to his wife's forebodings, manages to trap the naughty auntie.
 Which one of the three was it?
 Well, the clues were there....